 While both platforms serve website-building needs, WordPress stands out with its unparalleled flexibility, control, and scalability.
 Its vast ecosystem of themes and plugins ensures a tailored experience.
 Wix offers a more basic, drag-and-drop approach which can be limiting in comparison.
 For a robust, customizable, and future-proof site, WordPress is the preferred choice.
 Learn more about WordPress vs Wix.

 Next Steps With WordPress

-Learning how to use WordPress can seem daunting, but it was designed for users of all skill levels—even beginners, and the learning curve is very quick.
-All the tools you need to get your site up and running, and looking the way you like, are right in your admin dashboard—with no web development experience required.
+Learning WordPress can seem daunting, but it was designed for users of all skill levels—even beginners, and the learning curve is very quick.
+All the tools you require to get your site up and running and look the way you like are right in your admin dashboard—with no web development experience required.